niklr/crowdmint/README.md

 The workers can be found in the [workers](/workers) folder.
 They are built using [TypeScript](https://www.typescriptlang.org/) and run as part of [GitHub Actions](https://github.com/features/actions).
 [Pinata](https://www.pinata.cloud/) was selected in order to pin data hosted on [IPFS](https://ipfs.io/).
+Whenever a project gets created or updated, the worker will detect and handle the events initiated by the smart contract.

 The frontend can be found in the [client](/client) folder.
 It is built using [React](https://reactjs.org/) and [GraphQL](https://graphql.org/) in combination with [TypeScript](https://www.typescriptlang.org/).